 The first two episodes have been revised, so if you downloaded them before, I’d suggest getting the new versions as well.

 ONE-SHOTS AND OTHER LIMITED PROJECTS:

 This is a one-shot for now, but I would certainly like to subtitle more episodes if possible.
 Based on a manga by Shigeru Mizuki, two years before GeGeGe no Kitaro hit TV screens.

-This is an edited remaster of an episode subtitled by Sinistar of Dead Fish Fansubs.
+These are edited remasters of episodes originally subtitled by the legendary Sinistar of Dead Fish Fansubs.
 I do plan on remastering more of his episodes at some point, and there’s also one other episode I’d like to subtitle myself as well.